santhosh220z/ml-projects/README.md

 - Outputs class probabilities, making it useful for decision-making tasks

 Ideal for baseline models and scenarios where interpretability and speed matter.

+## ⚙️ Support Vector Machine (SVM) – Brief Overview

+**SVM** is a supervised learning algorithm used for classification and regression.
+It finds the optimal hyperplane that separates data points of different classes with maximum margin.

+- Effective in high-dimensional spaces
+- Works well with clear margin of separation
+- Can use kernel functions to handle non-linear data
+- Robust against overfitting, especially in low-dimensional datasets

+Ideal for tasks like image recognition, bioinformatics, and text categorization.